microsoft/vscode-arduino/README.md

 3. Press **F5** to select debugging environment.
 4. When your breakpoint is hit, you can see variables and add expression to watch on the Debug Side Bar.

-> To learn more about how to debug Ardino code, visit our [team blog](https://blogs.msdn.microsoft.com/iotdev/2017/05/27/debug-your-arduino-code-with-visual-studio-code/).
+> To learn more about how to debug Arduino code, visit our [team blog](https://blogs.msdn.microsoft.com/iotdev/2017/05/27/debug-your-arduino-code-with-visual-studio-code/).

 ## Supported Operating Systems
 Currently this extension supports the following operatings systems: